 Read Wolves by Merle Crouse, 2006 participant

 Denali National Park is one of the natural wonders of the world.
 Human impact is kept to a minimum in this vast wilderness area, with animals ranging freely and often in plain view.
 Among those frequently sighted are moose, caribou, grizzly, sheep, and a variety of birds.
 We've also seen wolves on about half of our trips.
 A bit more elusive is Mt.
 McKinley - at over 20,000 feet, it is the highest mountain in North America.
 When it emerges from its self-generated cloud cover, it presents an awe-inspiring sight.
 The Denali portion of the trip includes hiking (not backpacking), camping, group reflection, and a day-long bus tour of the park.
 The most strenuous hike is up 5000-foot Mt.
 Margaret.
-It's a long hike up a moderately steep incline (approx. six miles roundtrip, including walking the park road to the trail), but rewarding us at the top are close encounters with dall sheep and fields of flowers, a panoramic view of the park (including McKinley, if it's out), and often a caribou or two.
+It's a long hike up a moderately steep incline (approx. six miles roundtrip, including walking the park road to the trail), but rewarding us are lots of blueberries along the trail and at the top, often close encounters with dall sheep and fields of flowers, a panoramic view of the park (including McKinley, if it's out), and often a caribou or two.
 The Learning Tour begins with a foray down the southeastern coast to Seward for exploration of glaciers and sea life, including a boat trip into the Kenai Fjords National Park complete with whales, orcas, sea lions and plenty-'a puffins.
 Lodging in Seward is at the Moby Dick hostel.

 Click on image to view photo tour